 - Develop an information security management system that complies with international standards, and continuously maintain and improve upon this system.

-- In order to maintain and continuously improve upon information security, we will appoint a committee at the group-company level to consistently promote and manage information security throughout the entire company.
+- In order to maintain and continuously improve upon information security, we establish a Corporate Meeting to consistently promote and manage information security throughout the entire company.

-- We will work to expand and deepen the understanding and knowledge of information security amongst our employees and company affiliates through educational and informative initiatives.
+- We work to expand and deepen the understanding and knowledge of information security amongst our employees and affiliates through educational and informative initiatives.

-- By conducting routine audits and assessments regarding information security, we will identify and confirm new and emerging risks, as well as assess external environmental changes, in order to continuously manage these risks.
+- By conducting regular audits and assessments regarding information security, we identify and confirm new and emerging risks, as well as assess external environmental changes, in order to continuously manage these risks.

 Management and Protection of Personal Information